Mental Health Bus International Projects

-We are happy to provide a specific service based on the host country's or area's request, although part of our input includes a needs assessment of the area.
+Specific services can be requested, although part of our input includes a needs and risk assessment of the area; during this time we consider existing Health, Adult Mental Health and Child Mental Health infra-structure, service models and processes.
 We do not require existing Child Psychiatry infra-structure, but we believe that it is essential to work collaboratively with existing Health and Children's organisations and services.

 Mental Health Bus International Projects (MHB IP) was founded in 2012 by directors Dr JN Rundle and Dr CR Venter, Consultants in Child and Adolescent Psychiatry.
 They were inspired to develop this outreach service during a period of pro bono work in Cape Town, South Africa in 2007-8.